GP & Nurse-led support for patients with anxiety, depression or mental health conditions

 A: Depending on which service you are referred to will determine how many appointments you are eligible for.

-Medicare rebates are available for up to 10 sessions over 12 months with a psychologist, social worker or therapist depending on your individual requirements.
+Medicare rebates are available for up to 20 sessions over 12 months with a psychologist, mental health social worker or accredited counsellor depending on your individual requirements.

 Q: How much will it cost me to get a mental health plan?

-A: There is no out of pocket fee (no ‘charge’) for a mental health care plan as it is covered by Medicare.
-While it can include up to 10 sessions, you can’t get Medicare rebates for all 10 sessions in one go.
+A: There may be a small out of pocket fee for preparing a mental health care plan as most of the cost is covered by Medicare.
+While it can include up to 20 sessions, you can’t get Medicare rebates for all 20 sessions in one go.
 After the first 6 appointments, if you feel that you would like to continue with the program, you need to see your doctor again for a mental health plan review and another referral.

 Q: What happens in my first consultation with you (as a mental health nurse?)